agraef/ez-ag/README.md

 default), if you do not want to run the risk of accidentally hitting the DEMO START/STOP button and have the device conveniently start playing one of its demo songs when you're in the middle of a guitar solo.
-The patch will try to set this automatically for you by sending the appropriate sysex message, but this requires that Pd's MIDI output #1 is connected to the EZ-AG and the device is on when the patch is loaded.
+The patch will try to set this automatically for you by sending the appropriate sysex message on Pd's MIDI output #1, but this requires that it is connected to the EZ-AG and the device is on when the patch is loaded.
 In any case, you can also do this manually by pressing the TEMPO and VOLUME buttons at the same time and using the "-" button so that the EZ-AG's LED display shows "Etr".